Luuumine/datacamp-2024-project/README.md

 The database was created with records of absenteeism at work from July 2007 to July 2010 at a courier company in Brazil.
 It contains 21 input features and 1 categorical target variable that is `Reason_for_absence`.
 Each line represents an absence instance with multiple attributes related to personal demographics, work conditions, and health status.

 Creators of the dataset : Martiniano, A. & Ferreira, R. (2012).
 Absenteeism at work [Dataset].
-UCI Machine Learning Repository. https://doi.org/10.24432/C5X882.
+You can find the dataset on UCI Machine Learning Repository. https://doi.org/10.24432/C5X882.
 (The dataset is provided in **CSV format**.)

 ### Features
 1. **Individual ID** (`ID`): Unique identifier for each employee.